 The job market needs workers.
-The newest ones are over 75.
+The newest ones are over age 75.

 Narratives of “too old” have become ubiquitous among pollsters, politicians, and pundits.
 But on Main Street, the hottest growth in the labor force is among workers well past traditional retirement age.

-Some of them are famous, such as septuagenarian actresses Dolly Parton and Meryl Streep, octogenarian actor Harrison Ford and musician Mick Jagger, and nonagenarian primate expert Jane Goodall and uber investor Warren Buffett.
+Some of them are famous, such as septuagenarian singer Dolly Parton and actor Meryl Streep, octogenarian actor Harrison Ford and musician Mick Jagger, and nonagenarian primate expert Jane Goodall and uber investor Warren Buffett.

 “This is my exercise.”
 How older workers benefit the economy.